MicrosoftDocs/sql-docs/docs/sql-server/what-s-new-in-sql-server-ver15.md

 - **OpenLDAP support for third-party AD providers**: SQL Server on Linux supports OpenLDAP, which allows third-party providers to join Active Directory.

 - **Machine Learning on Linux**: SQL Server 2019 Machine Learning Services (In-Database) is now supported on Linux.
-This includes support for `sp_execute_external_script`.
+Support includes `sp_execute_external_script` stored procedure.
 For instructions on how to install Machine Learning Services on Linux, see [Install SQL Server 2019 Machine Learning Services R and Python support on Linux](../linux/sql-server-linux-setup-machine-learning.md).

 - **New container registry**: All container images for SQL Server 2019 as well as SQL Server 2017 are now located in the Microsoft Container Registry.